 The flying rider on the coat of arms is the Nart (hero) Sasrykva, the hero of the national epic.
 The big star symbolizes rebirth, and the small ones symbolize the union of eastern and western cultures.

-According to DIGOPAUL, the first mention of settlements on the territory of modern Abkhazia dates back to the 7th century BC.
+The first mention of settlements on the territory of modern Abkhazia dates back to the 7th century BC.
 They were founded by Greek seafarers and some of these cities have survived to this day.
 Among them are Sukhum, Gagra and Pitsunda – all three cities were once large seaports in which trade flourished.

 In the 8th century, the Abkhaz kingdom was formed in these territories, culture was actively developing, palaces and temples were being built.
 Christianity flourished in the country, which in the 1st century AD. brought here by the apostles Andrew and Simon the Zealot.
 It influenced the culture of the Abkhazian peoples, as did the Silk Road passing here, thanks to which a community arose with the inhabitants of the mountainous regions of the Kuban region.